-General Description: The Prairie Lizard is a small lizard ranging 4–7 inches (10.2–17.8 cm) in total length, with their tail being over half of the total length.
-The background color is light brown or light gray and individuals have a wide gray dorsal stripe.
-A pale cream or whitish dorsolateral stripe runs from the neck to the base of the tail and is typically bordered by a rust colored stripe with variable black or white markings.
-Scales on the Prairie Lizard are large, keeled, and overlapping, giving it a rough, spiny appearance and texture.
-The Prairie Lizard is similar in appearance to the Sagebrush Lizard but can be differentiated by the presence of keeled, overlapping scales on the thigh, posterior to the femoral pores (Sagebrush Lizards have small, non-keeled, non-overlapping scales).
-Males are easily differentiated from females by having two bright blue patches on their underside that females lack.
-Both males and females will have a row of femoral pores on the underside of each thigh that are enlarged in adult males.
-Juveniles are similar in appearance to adults, but juvenile males lack these blue patches which they get as they reach sexual maturity.
+Description: The adult Prairie Lizard ranges from 4–7 inches (10–18 cm) in total length.
+The tail is over half of the total length of individuals.
+The background color is light brown or light gray, and individuals have a wide gray middorsal stripe.
+A pale cream or white dorsolateral stripe runs from the neck to the base of the tail and is typically bordered by a rust-colored stripe with variable black or white markings.
+Sides are reddish-brown.
+Scales are large, keeled, and overlapping, giving it a rough, spiny appearance and texture.
+Although similar in appearance to the Common Sagebrush Lizard, the Prairie Lizard has keeled, overlapping scales on the thigh, posterior to the femoral pores (Common Sagebrush Lizards have small, non-keeled, non-overlapping scales here).
+Adult males are easily differentiated from females by two bright blue patches on the underside that females lack.
+Both males and females have a row of femoral pores on the underside of each thigh, which are enlarged in adult males.
+Juveniles are similar in appearance to adults, but juvenile males lack the blue patches that they acquire with sexual maturity.

 Species Range: This species occurs throughout much of the Great Plains, from Texas and New Mexico north to South Dakota and east to Louisiana, Arkansas, Missouri, and Illinois.

 South Dakota Distribution: This species is found only in south-central and southwestern South Dakota where suitable habitats exist.
 Records in South Dakota are few, and additional surveys may better document the species distribution in the region.

 South Dakota Status: This species is monitored by the South Dakota Natural Heritage Program.
 Any observations of this species should be reported to South Dakota Game, Fish and Parks (report observation).